UK Parliament

 - Description

-- The Petitions Committee has scheduled a debate relating to the sale of fireworks.
+- The Petitions Committee has scheduled a debate relating to type 1 diabetes testing for infants.

 Find petitions you agree with, and sign them: https://petition.parliament.uk/